zseymour/boardgamegeek/README.rst

 ============

-``boardgamegeek`` is a Python library which makes it easy to access data off BoardGameGeek_ using their official XML API.
+``boardgamegeek`` is a Python library which makes it easy to access data from BoardGameGeek_ using their official XML API.

 It's an almost completely rewritten fork of libBGG_.